bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 - Do half the work required for a type of Production Work.
 If this is the second half of the job, roll the required skill tests and check the outcome of the job.
 - Any number of the characters in the party may socialize.
 Any time you aid a character you socialized with, they get a +2 instead of a +1.
 Socializing while in a city costs 1 silver per person.
 - Meditate, and refresh the uses of all your abilities.
+- Dedicate yourself to the night watch, you receive a +3 on any perception tests against ambush and are fully equipped if ambushed.

 ### Working a Job
 Jobs are ways to spend days and supplement your income.
 They come in 3 variants.